levitsky/pyteomics/doc/source/data/notes.rst

        >>>     for spectrum in reader:
        >>>        ...

+- Additionally, most modules provide one or several classes which implement different parsing modes, e.g. :py:class:`pyteomics.mgf.MGF` and :py:class:`pyteomics.mgf.IndexedMGF`.
+  Indexed parsers build an index of file entries and thus allow **random access** in addition to **iteration**.
+See `Indexed Parsers`_ for a detailed description and examples.

 - Apart from :py:func:`read`, which reads just one file, all modules described here have functions for reading multiple files: :py:func:`chain` and :py:func:`chain.from_iterable`.